top of page

 Gilad Elbom

 Gilad is the co-chair of the Theology and Philosophy of Religion unit and has attended the PNW AAR conferences for six years.
 He teaches writing and literature for Oregon State University, and his research interests lie in the Hebrew Bible, rabbinic literature, Kabbalah, semiotics, metafiction.
 He is also currently working on a book on psychological interpretations of cosmological narratives.
-His favorite paper that he’s presented at the PNW AAR is called “The Hypermasculine God: A Jungian Approach to Divine Individuation,” and his favorite thing about the PNW AAR is the collegiality, a true sense of intellectual curiosity, and a diversity of ideas and approaches.
+His favorite paper that he’s presented at the PNW AAR is called “The Hypermasculine God: A Jungian Approach to Divine Individuation,” and his favorite thing about the PNW AAR is the collegiality, a true sense of intellectual curiosity, and a plurality of ideas and approaches.
 Fun fact about Gilad: he loves heavy metal.

 Lauryn Stanfield

-Lauryn is our Student Director and has attended the PNW AAR conferences for two years.
-She is currently finishing up her undergraduate studies at George Fox University, studying theology, biblical studies, and philosophy, and her research interests lie in gender dynamics in the Bible as well as lament literature in the Hebrew Bible.
+Lauryn is our Student Director and has attended the PNW AAR conferences since 2023.
+She is currently pursing her M.Div at Duke University, studying biblical lament literature and her research interests lie in beauty and lament in the Hebrew Bible.
 She is currently working on a fun project which focuses on the function of dragons in biblical lament literature.
-Her favorite paper that she’s presented at the PNW AAR is called “The Draconic Feminine: Leviathan as a Metaphor for God’s Feminine Rage,” and her favorite thing about the PNW AAR is the community, as well as how open and welcoming everyone is to students.
+Her favorite paper that she’s presented at the PNW AAR is called “Patriarchs, Weeping, and Child Sacrifice: The Book of Job in Dialogue with the Binding of Isaac” and her favorite thing about the PNW AAR is the community, as well as how open and welcoming everyone is to students.
 Fun fact about Lauryn: as a true Coloradan, she spent several years doing competitive indoor rock-climbing.

 Moshe Rachmuth